Satisfactory Academic Progress

 - Three-quarter-time students (enrolled between 9 – 11 credits per semester) must earn at least 9 credits per semester.

-Students who are meeting SAP standards will be notified electronically to their LVC email account.
-Students falling in any other category will be sent letters and in addition, may also be notified electronically.
+Students who are meeting SAP standards will be notified on their subsequent semester's financial award letter.
+Students falling in any other category will be sent a letter at the end of the payment period and in addition, may also be notified electronically.

 Repeating Course Work